Learning Agenda for Climate Services in Sub-Saharan Africa

 Providing decision-makers with timely, accurate information on climate and weather variations helps inform decisions that enhance agriculture production and mitigate or avoid harvest loss.
 This improves food security, lifts agriculture incomes, and increases farmers’ resilience to future shocks.
 While innovative approaches to generating and communicating climate information show promise, evidence gaps exist in understanding their effectiveness.

-The Learning Agenda on Climate Services in Sub-Saharan Africa encompasses two related efforts featured below that seek to generate and analyze new information, evidence, and learning on the effective and sustainable production, delivery, and use of climate information to improve decision-making and outcomes for rural agricultural livelihoods.
-This learning agenda brings together a wide range of partners to examine climate information systems from the production of national level information, to the use of tailored products by farmers and others in the agriculture sector.
-Sign up for our quarterly updates on Climate Information Services.
+The Learning Agenda on Climate Services in Sub-Saharan Africa encompassed two related efforts featured below that sought to generate and analyze new information, evidence, and learning on the effective and sustainable production, delivery, and use of climate information to improve decision-making and outcomes for rural agricultural livelihoods.
+This learning agenda brought together a wide range of partners to examine climate information systems from the production of national level information, to the use of tailored products by farmers and others in the agriculture sector.

 Banner photo credit: Sean Sheridan, Mercy Corps/Niger, September 2016